Online Resource Allocation with Cancellations: Remaining Technical Details in Section

-\paragraph{Step 1- Reduction from general instances in the discounted-allocation model.} Consider the following variant of edge-weighted online matching with buyback.

-\begin{definition}[Discounted-Allocation Model] In the \emph{discounted-allocation model}, once an online node $i\in\onlinenodes$ with edge weights $\{\weightij\}_{j\in\offlinenodes}$ arrives, for each $dx$ amount of offline node~$j$ allocated to online node $i$, the decision maker also immediately and irrevocably specifies a discounted per-unit price $\price$ which is weakly smaller than edge weight $\weightij$, and collects $\price\cdot dx$ amount of reward.
+\emph{\underline{Step 1} - Reduction from general instances in the discounted-allocation model.} Consider the following variant of edge-weighted online matching with buyback. \begin{definition}[Discounted-Allocation Model] In the \emph{discounted-allocation model}, once an online node $i\in\onlinenodes$ with edge weights $\{\weightij\}_{j\in\offlinenodes}$ arrives, for each $dx$ amount of offline node~$j$ allocated to online node $i$, the decision maker also immediately and irrevocably specifies a discounted per-unit price $\price$ which is weakly smaller than edge weight $\weightij$, and collects $\price\cdot dx$ amount of reward.
 The buyback cost depends linearly on the allocated per-unit prices.
-In particular, when the decision maker buybacks $dx$ amount of allocation with previously specified per-unit discounted price $\price'$, she loses the reward $\price'\cdot dx$ and pays an extra cost of $\buybackcost\cdot \price'\cdot dx$ due to buybacks. \end{definition}
+In particular, when the decision maker buys back $dx$ amount of allocation with previously specified per-unit discounted price $\price'$, she loses the reward $\price'\cdot dx$ and pays an extra cost of $\buybackcost\cdot \price'\cdot dx$ due to buybacks. \end{definition}

-It is straightforward to see that the optimum offline benchmark is the same for the base model and the discounted-allocation model, since the optimum offline never buybacks and always sets discounted per-unit prices equal to edge weights.
+It is straightforward to see that the optimum offline benchmark is the same for the base model and the discounted-allocation model, since the optimum offline never buys back and always sets discounted per-unit prices equal to edge weights.
 Similarly, every online algorithm in the base model is well-defined in the discounted-allocation model (by setting discounted per-unit prices equal to the edge weights).